Coleus: sowing, planting and care

 Coleus Rainbow Mix Seeds

 A magnificent selection with varied, variegated colours of purple, rust, garnet, absinthe-green and cream.
-Sow as focal point in a border but also to complement other plants and set them off.
+Sow as focal point in a border but also as complement to other plants to set them off.

 • Flowering time July to November